VitalyVakhteev/voxpopuli/README.md

 For properly running the application, you need to run `mvn clean package` from the root directory.
 Then, run `docker build -t . voxpopuli-app`.

-Afterwards, you should be able to run `docker-compose up -d` and run both the Postgres server + the backend API.
+Af[docker-compose.yml](docker-compose.yml)terwards, you should be able to run `docker-compose up -d` and run both the Postgres server + the backend API.

 After the backend is setup, simply run the frontend development server from the frontend directory with `npm start`.